To prepare for a hurricane, the Massachusetts Emergency Management Agency (MEMA) encourages all individuals and families to:

 Every home and business should have a stocked basic Emergency Kit that contains items and supplies that would help support you and your family during extended power outages or while you cannot get to a store.
 While some items are commonplace, such as bottled water and food, each kit should be customized to the needs of your family and should include medications and medical supplies, children’s items, and food and supplies for pets.
 To learn more about what a basic Emergency Kit should include please see our printer friendly checklist: Emergency Kit Checklist

-Develop a Family Emergency Communications Plan in case family members are separated from one another during an emergency (a real possibility during the day when adults are at work and children are at school, camp or at a friend’s house).
+Develop a Family Emergency Communications Plan in case family members are separated from one another during an emergency.
 This plan should also address reunification after the immediate crisis passes.

 - Ask an out-of-state relative or friend to serve as the Family Emergency Communications Plan contact person.
 During and immediately after a disaster occurs, it is often easier to access a long distance telephone number than a local one.
 Also, calling outside a disaster area is usually easier than calling into the same area.
 Text messages and the internet often have the ability to work in the event of phone service disruption or congestion.

 - Keep a list of important contact phone numbers (particularly if your cell phone is lost or dead).
 Make sure everyone knows the name, address and telephone number of the Family Emergency Communications Plan contact person.
 Children should know their parent/ caregiver’s full name, home address, and an emergency contact number.

 - Create a personal support network and a list of contacts that include caregivers, friends, family, neighbors, service/ care providers, and others who might be able to assist during an emergency.

 - Designate two meeting areas for family members – one within your neighborhood, and one outside of your community (as an alternate location in case you can't get home).

 Create A Plan to Evacuate